exanpe/exanpe-t5-lib/README.markdown

   - Authorize : Manage authorizations based on user's roles
   - Dialog : Display a dialog to print information or confirmation on user action
   - PasswordStrengthChecker : Let your users valuate the strength of their passwords with a visual feedback
+  - RichTextEditor : Display a textarea allowing rich HTML text content to be written
   - SelectLoader : Load select content options according to a first select component selection

 Some features provide services on page classes: